 Please write down the Reference, e.g. GB 0814 GAAN.

 Can anyone use the archives?

 Yes, just bring along proof of address and photo ID (this is essential).

 Please tell us when you are coming in advance, as the Archivist may not be available.

 Can I use ink pens or biros next to the archives?

 No, pencils only please.

 The archives cannot be photocopied or scanned as they may be damaged by light.
 With the Archivist's permission you can use a camera (without a flash) to take pictures of archives only (not books).
 You must also sign a copyright form first.

-If you would like to use the archives, or have something to offer to us, please contact the archivist, Michael Palmer, at email@example.com .
+If you would like to use the archives, or have something to offer to us, please contact the archivist, Sarah Broadhurst, at firstname.lastname@example.org .